Born: Leicester 1907, died: January 1987, (Labour Party &

 apprenticeship with a local wood working firm.
 In the late 1920s, he

-managed to escapeLeicester's slums in Fleet Street and get a council house on
+was living in the slums of Fleet Street and then managed to get a council house on

 the new South Braunstone estate.
 He then became one of leaders of the